onepointconsulting/audio-transcriber/audio/lesson2/207_meditate_on_a_virtue_762d4be1d5.mp3.md

 ## Summary:

-This audio file is a guided meditation focused on accessing and activating virtues within one's soul.
-It instructs the listener to choose a virtue, visualize it as a tiny ball of light within their brain, and then imagine that light expanding to fill their entire body and radiating outwards as an aura.
-The meditation encourages the listener to consider how this virtue can influence their thoughts, words, choices, and actions in their daily life.
-The meditation concludes by encouraging the listener to seek opportunities to use the activated virtue throughout the day.
+This audio file is a guided meditation focused on accessing and activating virtues within the listener's soul.
+It begins by instructing the listener to become still and select a virtue for the meditation.
+The meditation guides the listener to visualize a tiny ball of light representing the seed of their chosen virtue within their brain.
+As the meditation progresses, the light grows brighter and spreads throughout the body, influencing thoughts, words, choices, and actions.
+The listener is encouraged to radiate this light and virtue outwards, and to seek opportunities to apply the virtue in their daily life.
+The meditation concludes by gently bringing the listener back to their day, encouraging them to remember the aura of light and to look for opportunities to use the activated virtue.